How To Instill The Habit Of Reading In Your Kids During The Pandemic

 Southeast Wisconsin's Public Library is stacked with thousands of books.
 There is an individual section or mini library – Thomas Hughes Children's Library – in it.
 The best part, it is currently open during the pandemic.

 Read them stories every night

-Read your kid stories every night since the day they are born till their early school years to develop the habit of reading in them by making them realize how much fun a book can be.
+Read your child stories every night from the day they are born till their early school years to develop the habit of reading in them by making them realize how much fun a book can be.